 Chinese automakers' bond issuance surged more than 80 per cent in the first seven months of this year, with some companies tapping the bond market for the first time in a decade, in a move to ease funding strains amid a downturn in the world's largest car market.

-SAIC Motor, China's biggest automobile manufacturer based in Shanghai, said last week that it plans to issued no more than . . .
+SAIC Motor, China's biggest automobile manufacturer based in Shanghai, said last week that it plans to issued no more than 20 billion yuan worth of bonds in the domestic market . . .

 - Original and in-depth reporting on China's economy and financial markets